 ‘That is a salutary warning even in jurisdictions where there is no constitutionally required separation of powers, such as the Australian States.
 There are well understood practical dangers of judges being drawn into political controversy by an injudicious decision to take on an inquiry in which partisan interests are involved.
 It may be that the reason why the executive seeks a judge for an inquiry is that it is obvious that it may arouse political passions, and it is hoped they may be cooled by a neutral inquirer.
 That might be a good reason for the judiciary to decline to be drawn in.
 What is worse, however, is a case where an inquiry is given a task which is of such a nature that its performance cannot be completely independent of executive or legislative influence.
 It is one thing to seek to turn the judiciary’s reputation for impartiality to public advantage; it is another thing to use that reputation to give to partisan executive or legislative action a spurious appearance of impartiality.'

-In 1923, Chief Justice Irvine wrote to the Victorian Attorney-General declining a request that he invite one of the judges of the Supreme Court of Victoria to undertake a Royal Commission, and expressing the view that it was generally inappropriate for judges to do other than hear and determine issues of fact and law in the context of the resolution of a justiciable controversy.
+In 1923, Chief Justice Irvine wrote to the Victorian Attorney-General declining a request that he invite one of the judges of the Supreme Court of Victoria to undertake a Royal Commission, and expressing the view that it was generally inappropriate for judges to do other than hear and determine issues of fact and law in the context of the resolution of a justiciable matter.
 In 1954, the judges of the Supreme Court of Victoria, with the support of the Victorian Bar, adopted a resolution that, except in a matter of national importance arising in times of national emergency, it is undesirable that any judge should accept nomination as a Royal Commissioner.
 The Chief Justice of Victoria has told former Chief Justice Gleeson that this remains the view of her Court.

 The Hon.
 Associate Chief Justice Dennis R. O’Connor ‘Some Observations on Public Inquiries’, Canadian Institute for the Administration of Justice, Annual Conference.
 October 10, 2007, Halifax, Nova Scotia.